Clémentine (musician)

 Clémentine is a French singer and songwriter based in Japan.
 She debuted in France in 1988 with the single, "Absolument Jazz".
-In addition to many releases as a singer, she has appeared regularly on the entertainment segment for NHK Educational TV "French TV".
+In addition to many releases as a singer, she has appeared regularly on the entertainment segment for NHK Educational TV, "French TV".

 Collaborates frequently with other artists, mostly in Japan.
-Recently she has often collaborated with her daughter, Solita, who is also a singer.
+Recently, she has often collaborated with her daughter, Solita, who is also a singer.

 History

-Born in Paris but traveled widely as a child.
-With her father transferring first to Mexico and later around the world, she grew in touch with Bossa Nova and other local flavors of music.
+Clémentine was born in Paris but traveled extensively as a child.
+As her father's work took the family to Mexico and other locations around the world, she became immersed in Bossa Nova and other local flavors of music.

-Returned to France and started Piano lessons at age 10 and Jazz school at age 12.
-Started her professional career in 1987 by sending a demo tape to Jazz greats Johnny Griffin and Ben Sidran, and was subsequently given an opportunity to record several songs with them.
+Upon returning to France, she began piano lessons at age 10 and enrolled in jazz school at age 12.
+She launched her professional career in 1987 by sending a demo tape to Jazz greats Johnny Griffin and Ben Sidran, who subsequently invited her to record several songs with them.

-In 1988 released her first single, "Absolument Jazz" with CBS France.
-Signed a contract with Sony Music Entertainment Japan in 1990, and released many singles and albums.
-From 2003 to 2005 switched to the Epic Records Japan label, and from 2005 to 2008 to Toshiba EMI.
-Returned to Sony Music Entertainment in 2008.
+In 1988, she released her debut single, "Absolument Jazz" with CBS France.
+She signed with Sony Music Entertainment Japan in 1990, and released many singles and albums.
+Between 2003 and 2005, she moved to the Epic Records Japan label, and from 2005 to 2008 to Toshiba EMI.
+She eventually returned to Sony Music Entertainment in 2008.

-In 2015, she performed in many Buddhist and Shinto temples across Japan accompanied by AUN J classic Orchestra.
+In 2015, she performed in many Buddhist and Shinto temples across Japan, accompanied by AUN J Classic Orchestra.

 In 2018 and 2019, she became Godmother of the Tandem Tokyo Festival.

-Although she regularly travels to Japan where her career takes place, Clémentine continues to live in Paris.
+Although she regularly travels to Japan, where her career takes place, Clémentine continues to live in Paris.